United States v. Bhagat Singh Thind: Background

 Bhagat Singh Thind had come to the United States in 1913 for higher studies after obtaining a bachelor's degree in India.
-He enlisted in the United States Army, became a Sergeant and served in the First World War.
-He was discharged honorably with his character designated as "excellent".
+He enlisted in the United States Army, became a Sergeant and served in World War I. He was discharged honorably with his character designated as "excellent".
 Thind was granted citizenship in the state of Washington in July 1918 but his citizenship was rescinded in just four days.
-He received his citizenship for the second time in the state of Oregon in November 1920 after the Bureau of Naturalization was unsuccessful in its efforts to stall it in Oregon court.
+Thind then applied for citizenship a second time while working in Oregon on May 6, 1919.
+He received his citizenship in the state of Oregon in November 1920 after the Bureau of Naturalization was unsuccessful in its efforts to stall it in Oregon court.
 The case then reached the Supreme Court, where Sakharam Ganesh Pandit, a California attorney and fellow immigrant, represented Thind.

 Argument

 Thind argued that Indo-Aryan languages are indigenous to the Aryan part of India in the same way that Aryan languages are indigenous to Europe, highlighting the linguistic ties between Indo-Aryan speakers and Europeans, as most European languages including English are similar to Indo-Aryan languages such as Hindi.

-Since the Ozawa v.
-United States court case had just decided that the meaning of white people for the purposes of the Court were people who were members of the Caucasian race, Thind argued that he was a white person by arguing that he was a member of the Caucasian race.
+Three months earlier, the Ozawa v.
+United States court case had decided that the meaning of white people for the purposes of the Court were people who were members of the Caucasian race.
+With this in mind, Thind argued that he was a white person by arguing that he was a member of the Caucasian race.
 Thind argued using "a number of anthropological texts" that people in Punjab and other Northwestern Indian states belonged to the "Aryan race", and Thind cited scientific authorities such as Johann Friedrich Blumenbach as classifying Aryans as belonging to the Caucasian race.
 Thind argued that, although some racial mixing did indeed occur between the Indian castes, the caste system had largely succeeded in India at preventing race-mixing.
 Thind argued that by being a "high-caste, of full Indian blood" he was a "Caucasian" according to the anthropological definitions of his day.

 Thind's lawyers argued that Thind had a revulsion to marrying an Indian woman of the "lower races" when they said, "The high-caste Hindu regards the aboriginal Indian Mongoloid in the same manner as the American regards the Negro, speaking from a matrimonial standpoint."
 Thind's lawyers argued that Thind had a revulsion to marrying a woman of the Mongoloid race.
 This would characterize Thind as being both white and someone who would be sympathetic to the existing anti-miscegenation laws in the United States.